 This book is ripe for discussion and open to many interpretations depending on how the story is perceived.
 The beauty of that, and the best example of Baer’s masterful prose, is that every interpretation is correct.
 Frost is a mysterious, sometimes sinister read guaranteed to hook readers and keep them guessing.

-Possible Pairings: Revolution by Jennifer Donnelly, The Name of the Star by Maureen Johnson, The Tragedy Paperby Elizabeth LaBan, Liar by Justine Larbalestier, Dark Souls by Paula Morris, Bliss by Lauren Myracle
+Possible Pairings: The Vanishing Season by Jodi Lynn Anderson, Revolution by Jennifer Donnelly, The Name of the Star by Maureen Johnson, The Tragedy Paperby Elizabeth LaBan, Liar by Justine Larbalestier, Dark Souls by Paula Morris, Bliss by Lauren Myracle